jtmullen/asc-fsgp-2024-results/fsgp/index.md

 {% tab class MOV Class%}

-Vehicles competing in the [Multi Occupant Vehicle Class](https://www.americansolarchallenge.org/the-competition/vehicle-classes/) at FSGP are scored based on a formula that includes the number of miles (laps) driven, the number of passengers in the vehicle during those laps, amount of external wall charging, and average speed.
+Vehicles competing in the [Multi Occupant Vehicle Class](https://www.americansolarchallenge.org/the-competition/vehicle-classes/) at FSGP are scored based on a formula that includes the number of miles (laps) driven, the number of passengers in the vehicle during those laps, amount of external charging (non-solar charging), and average speed.
 The full formula is detailed at the [bottom of this page](#mov-scoring-formula).

 -----